starcoinorg/starcoin/vm/framework/starcoin-framework/doc/block.md

 <tr>
 <td>1</td>
-<td>During the module's initialization, it guarantees that the BlockResource resource moves under the Aptos framework account with initial values.</td>
+<td>During the module's initialization, it guarantees that the BlockResource resource moves under the Starcoin framework account with initial values.</td>
 <td>High</td>
-<td>The initialize function is responsible for setting up the initial state of the module, ensuring that the following conditions are met (1) the BlockResource resource is created, indicating its existence within the module's context, and moved under the Aptos framework account, (2) the block height is set to zero during initialization, and (3) the epoch interval is greater than zero.</td>
+<td>The initialize function is responsible for setting up the initial state of the module, ensuring that the following conditions are met (1) the BlockResource resource is created, indicating its existence within the module's context, and moved under the Starcoin framework account, (2) the block height is set to zero during initialization, and (3) the epoch interval is greater than zero.</td>
 <td>Formally Verified via <a href="#high-level-req-1">Initialize</a>.</td>
 </tr>

 <tr>
 <td>2</td>
-<td>Only the Aptos framework address may execute the following functionalities: (1) initialize BlockResource, and (2) update the epoch interval.</td>
+<td>Only the Starcoin framework address may execute the following functionalities: (1) initialize BlockResource, and (2) update the epoch interval.</td>
 <td>Critical</td>
-<td>The initialize and  update_epoch_interval_microsecs functions ensure that only aptos_framework can call them.</td>
+<td>The initialize and  update_epoch_interval_microsecs functions ensure that only starcoin_framework can call them.</td>
 <td>Formally Verified via <a href="#high-level-req-2.1">Initialize</a> and <a href="#high-level-req-2.2">update_epoch_interval_microsecs</a>.</td>
 </tr>